stevenpitts/makubot/README.md

 # Project Information

-I’m Makubot!
+I’m Makubot, a Discord bot!
 I have a huge image collection that you can add to; try `mb.help addimage`!

 [Botlist link](https://discord.bots.gg/bots/363924877981253633)